iopleke/Minechem/README.md

 > Minechem v4.x is licensed under Creative Commons Attribution-ShareAlike 3.0 Unported. <br />
 The details of the licence can be found at: http://creativecommons.org/licenses/by-sa/3.0/us/

+## Contributors and permissions
-The list of contributors can be found here: http://pastebin.com/raw.php?i=XKTYat6e
+The list of contributors can be found here: http://pastebin.com/raw.php?i=9cGiLxmT Permission from the BOP team can be found here: http://pastebin.com/raw.php?i=RfWqg7xC